1. Status of this Document

 5.3.5. log:equalTo

 Checks whether the subject and object N3 resources are the same.
-Can also be used to bind values to variables (see examples).
+Can also be used to bind values to variables (see examples).true

 Try in Notation3 Editor 🚀